 The peripheral nerves connect the nerves from the central nervous systems (brain and spinal cord) to the other parts of the body.

-When a peripheral nerve becomes damaged or destroyed, it starts to act unpredictably responding to normal pressure with pain and releasing chemicals into the area of injury that create more swelling and inflammation.
+When a peripheral nerve becomes damaged or destroyed, it starts to act unpredictably responding to normal pressure with pain and releasing chemicals into the area of injury that creates more swelling and inflammation.

-Most importantly, there’s almost always scarring around the nerve that cuts of its circulation and creates further restriction to nerve’s motion.
-When scar tissue develops, it prevents body’s ability to repair the nerve, causing the condition to become chronic.
+Most importantly, there’s almost always scarring around the nerve that cuts off its circulation and creates further restrictions to the nerve’s motion.
+When scar tissue develops, it prevents the body’s ability to repair the nerve, causing the condition to become chronic.

 When these nerves get damaged, they may send pain signals to your central nervous systems when you have not been hurt or even fail to send the pain signals when you are hurt.
 The main signs and symptoms of nerve damage include:

-- Gradual pain, swelling, tingling, or numbness on the injured area
+- Gradual pain, swelling, tingling, or numbness in the injured area

 - Pain on activities that shouldn’t arouse pain or less pain on the painful experiences